mohasal0101/mohasal0101/README.md

 </p>

  <p align="center">
-  I'm an LTUC student graduate in ASAC  pursuing Master's in Software Enigneer and developing myself continuously in developing websites🎓 .
+Master's in Software Enigneer and developing myself continuously in developing websites🎓 .
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new developments and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies👨🏻‍💻.
 I'm deep into Web 🕸️ Development.
 </p>

 <h2 align="center">Technology Stack <img src="https://github.com/ritik307/ritik307/blob/main/images/laptop.gif" width="50"></h2>